zeek/zeek-sublime/README.md

 A broscript `.tmLanguage` syntax highlighting definition for [Sublime Text](http://www.sublimetext.com) and [TextMate](http://www.macromates.com).
 It is inspired by:

-- Set Halls highlighting originally written for textmate [bro.tmbundle](https://github.com/sethhall/bro.tmbundle)
+- Seth Halls highlighting originally written for textmate [bro.tmbundle](https://github.com/sethhall/bro.tmbundle)

 ## Installation and Use